-Maintained Schools Academies Required to have a broad and balanced Required to have a broad and balanced curriculum curriculum Must have regard to SRE Guidance 2000 Must have regard to SRE Guidance 2000 Sex education is compulsory as part of the Sex education is not compulsory statutory Science Curriculum Requirement to have up-to-date policy on SRE There is no requirement
+Maintained Schools Academies Required to have a broad and balanced Required to have a broad and balanced curriculum curriculum Must have regard to Relationships Education, Must have regard to Relationships Education, Relationships and Sex Education (RSE) and Relationships and Sex Education (RSE) and Health Education Statutory guidance from the Health Education Statutory guidance from the DfE DfE Sex education is compulsory as part of the Sex education is not compulsory statutory Science Curriculum Requirement to have up-to-date policy on SRE There is no requirement

-- The status of sex and relationship education has not changed at present.

-The Schools White Paper 'The Importance of Teaching'1 published in November 2010 states that children need high-quality sex and relationships education so they can make wise and informed choices and the government promises to work with teachers, parents, faith groups and campaign groups to improve SRE. - The most up-to-date legislation relating to sex and relationships education (SRE) are contained within the Education Act (1996) and the Learning and Skills Act (2000).
+- ★ At Saint Martin's we intend to follow the requirements of maintained schools and as such are guided by the following: - The status of sex and relationship education has not changed at present.
+The Schools White Paper 'The Importance of Teaching'1 published in November 2010 states that children need highquality sex and relationships education so they can make wise and informed choices and the government promises to work with teachers, parents, faith groups and campaign groups to improve SRE. - The most up-to-date legislation relating to sex and relationships education (SRE) are contained within the Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance from the DfE..
 The requirements are that: It is compulsory for all maintained schools to teach some parts of sex education i.e. the biological aspects of puberty, reproduction and the spread of viruses.
 These topics are statutory parts of the National Curriculum Science which must be taught to all pupils of primary and secondary age.
-The broader topic of sex and relationships education (SRE) is currently not compulsory but is contained within non statutory PSHE education within the National Curriculum and is strongly recommended within Government SRE Guidance (2000).
+The broader topic of sex and relationships education (SRE) is currently not compulsory but is contained within non statutory PSHE education within the National Curriculum and is strongly recommended within Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance from the DfE.
 School governors are in law expected to give 'due regard' to this guidance.